 Understanding Bonds and Stocks

-The Federal Reserve controls iinterest rates through its open market operations.
+The Federal Reserve controls interest rates through its open market operations.
 When the Fed wants interest rates to fall, it buys U.S. Treasurys.
 That's the same as increasing demand for the nation's bonds, which makes their values rise.
 As with all bonds, when the value rises, interest rates fall.

-First, bond buyers will now get a lower interest rate, and so, a lower return on their purchases.
-It forces them to consider buying higher-risk stocks to get a better return.
+Lower interest rates put upward pressure on stock prices for two reasons.
+First, bond buyers receive a lower interest rate and less return on their investments, which forces them to consider buying higher-risk stocks to get a better return.

 Second, lower interest rates make borrowing less expensive.
 They help companies that want to expand.
 They help homebuyers to afford larger houses.
 They also help consumers who desire cars, furniture, and more education.
 As a result, low interest rates boost economic growth.
 They lead to higher corporate earnings and higher stock prices.